Parents and Teachers: Support Ducksters by following us on or .

 When did he first travel to China?

 Marco first left for China when he was 17 years old.
-His father and uncle decided to return.
-They had met the Mongol Emperor Kublai Khan during their first trip and had told him they would return.
+He traveled there with his father and uncle.
+His father and uncle had met the Mongol Emperor Kublai Khan during their first trip to China and had told him they would return.
 Kublai was leader over all of China at the time.

 Where did he travel?